Graduating students are eligible for a number of graduation awards:

 - provided outstanding support and service to members of the University; and

-- achieved a high level of academic performance throughout their program of study at the University.
+- achieved a high level of academic performance throughout their program of study at USC.

 Nominations for the Chancellor's Medal may be made by any staff member of the University, by another student or by a member of the University Alumni (a student cannot self-nominate).
 Nominees need to meet the following criteria:

-- have completed their program and will graduate in September 2019;
+- have completed their program at end of Semester 1, 2020 and who would normally graduate in September;

 - clearly demonstrates a distinguished contribution to University life and/or the community which is above and beyond any requirements for their award program;

 - have achieved a high level of academic performance.
-Consideration will not normally be given to any graduating student who has a final GPA of less than 6.0 (Honours students require a class IIA or better, all completed HDR students are included).
-If a nominee has a final GPA of less than that required then the nomination needs to include details of the special circumstances relating to the nominee which would support a lower requirement;
+Consideration will not normally be given to any graduating student who has a final GPA of less than 6.0 (Honours students require a class IIA or better, all completed HDR students are included);

-- have completed at least two-thirds of their graduating program via study with USC;
+- has completed at least two-thirds of their graduating program at USC;

-- have not previously been awarded a Chancellor's Medal.
+- has not previously been awarded a Chancellor's Medal.

 Nominees are considered by a panel consisting of the Chancellor (Chair), the Vice-Chancellor and President, the Deputy Vice-Chancellor (Academic) and an elected student member of Council.